Skip to content

 Where to start reading Sam Wilson Comics?

-Sam Wilson first appeared over fifty years ago in the pages of Marvel Comics!
-Before exploring the full Sam Wilson reading order, take a moment to discover a selection of comic books perfect for beginners featuring the winged warrior!
+To learn more about Sam, but before exploring the full reading order, take a moment to discover our selection of comic books perfect for beginners featuring the winged warrior!

 Sam Wilson as The Falcon, A Recommended Reading List